 Mobile manufacturers are already preparing for the 5G takeover and at MWC18, Huawei announced its first 5G chip which has the capacity for 2.3GBps download speeds.
 Huawei highlighted the benefit of your customers and employees being able to download AR/VR files in seconds, making immersive experiences more accessible than ever.

 Mobile networks are also getting ready, with T-Mobile unveiling its plans to build 5G infrastructure in 50 US cities this year including NYC, LA, and Las Vegas.
 Similarly, T-Mobile competitor Sprint has purchased 5G-tech solutions from Samsung to help it bridge the gap to 5G.
 These networks won’t just boost download speeds, they’ll also reduce latency for customers and the mobile workforce.
 So, real-time collaboration within your company will be much faster and customers will get a more responsive experience.

 But 5G isn’t limited to LTE and mobile, it will completely transform how a huge number of devices connect to the internet.
 At Mobile World Congress 2018, Intel demonstrated a concept tablet PC with an inbuilt 5G antenna.
 According to the manufacturer, the device can handle up to eight carriers with a combined speed of 6Gbps!

 5G tech will have a profound impact on almost every industry around the world.
-It will empower the remote workforce with superfast signal no matter where they are.
-Consumers will be able to access more content on-the-go with less regard for data usage.
+It will empower the remote workforce with superfast signals no matter where they are.
+Consumers will be able to access more content on the go with less regard for data usage.
 According to Nokia’s CEO ‘5G is happening faster than we expected,’ so you need to start thinking about the opportunities of 5G within your business today.

 About Sonin App Agency